Updated: July 19, 2023

 Here is a list of the eight most popular places to visit, including cities, towns, and national parks:

-The 8 Best Places to Visit in Portugal captures the experiences available in Portugal’s diverse landscapes and cultures, offering sightseeing, gourmet dining, colorful seaside architecture, and remote hiking routes.
+The best places to visit in Portugal capture the experiences available among the country’s diverse landscapes and cultures, offering sightseeing, gourmet dining, colorful seaside architecture, and remote hiking routes.
 Our list gives you the chance to find the places right for you.

 We have worked with our Portugal travel experts to provide you with recommendations for any length of trip.
 Below is a specially chosen list of the best places to visit, with some of the things to do there.

-The previous list highlights some of the best things to do, but you can learn how much more there is on offer with our Top 8 Things to Do in Portugal.
+The previous list highlights some of the best things to do, but you can learn how much more there is on offer with our top things to do in Portugal.

 Whether visiting a larger producer in a celebrated valley or cycling along trails that connect smaller vintners, each wine-producing destination possesses breathtaking views of the countryside or an immersion into the urban culture of a local cafe.
-Wine is an essential part of Portuguese culture, pairing with traditional foods and demonstrating the versatility of grapes that have adapted to the soil, climate, and tastes of local wine enthusiasts.
+Wine is an essential part of Portuguese culture, pairing with traditional foods and demonstrating the versatility of grapes that have adapted to the soil and climate, as well as the tastes of local wine enthusiasts.

 Portugal’s diverse landscape and Mediterranean climate create dynamic micro-regions for growing a variety of grapes that produce a vast selection of vintages.
 Whether near Lisbon or outside Porto, the regions include: